petermarshallio/blog-pmio/clgxhepfs000309mo6d87f1ag.md

 > An important lesson learned on formal training.
 Not everyone completes a course that they enrol for.
 They may start a course only to think they do not have the prerequisite knowledge, may start but find the answer to their specific question mid-way through a course, may feel that they’re covering ground they already know and stop, or may just feel that it’s become too much of a commitment.
 For this reason, it's not just a question of saying, "oh yeh! take this course!"
 Formal training requires monitoring and active engagement.

-They check back in and follow up: "how was the course?"
-We look at data: "I saw you got 90% in that certification... congratulations!"
-We talk about next steps: "Would it help to meet someone who's built a real-time dynamically introspected front-end user-facing transcendental directed acyclic graph clickstream interface in AJAX before?"
+They check back in and follow up: "How was the course?"
+We look at the data: "I saw you got 90% in that certification... congratulations!"
+We talk about their next steps: "Would it help to meet someone who's built a real-time dynamically introspected front-end user-facing transcendental directed acyclic graph clickstream interface in AJAX before?"

+Note that the developer persona for CASTS has likely already completed a POC you thought they were doing *all in their mind.* They're already on to the next problem.
+Project plans, validation events, and risk logs?
+Well, it's the seer's duty to track and report on that – not because it's pipeline (though of course, we know that does matter!) but because they're passionate about *everyone's* process of adoption being smoother and less arduous.

 A community needs to understand itself, too.
 It needs to gather and share intelligence to remain healthy.
 By making it conscious of places that it needs to get better, it can respond to threats, identify risks, and do something about damage.